 Note: This figure illustrates total additions and deletions of GDSs between sectors but does not show transfers of GDSs between sectors.
-It includes two GDSs that were transferred from MOH: ([GDS18-01] Disability Strategy 2016-2026 and [GDS18-02] Whāia Te Ao Mārama 2018 to 2022 - The Māori Disability Action Plan).
+It includes two GDSs that were transferred from MOH: ([GDS18-01] Disability Strategy 2016-2026 and [GDS18-02] Whāia Te Ao Mārama 2018 to 2022 - The Māori Disability Action Plan) to Ministry of Disabled People.